CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 The regression mode is the default execution mode and verifies that once found issues are resolved and stay that way.

-In this mode the previously found problematic inputs are used to invoke the fuzz tests and verify that no error is generated anymore.
+In this mode, the previously found problematic inputs are used to invoke the fuzz tests and verify that no error is generated anymore.
 If the described directory structure does not contain inputs for a given test, it will be skipped by the runner.

 The file name of every input is used to generate a dedicated test entry in the overall Jest report.